ajtock/Wheat_DMC1_ASY1_paper/scripts/ChIPseq_peaks/metaprofiles/README.md

-# ChIP-seq peak coverage, SNP frequency and TE frequency profiles
+# Coverage, SNP frequency and TE frequency profiles around ChIP-seq peaks

 This subdirectoy contains a Snakemake workflow for creating a matrix of windowed coverage values within ChIP-seq peaks and in flanking regions.